Can VoIP Help Your Business

 VoIP phone systems allow you to make and receive calls through the internet rather than hardwired or cellular lines.
 VoIP systems offer much more flexibility over standard phone lines and even cellphones.
 By integrating cloud technology with business phone functions, VoIP systems can handle everything you need to run your business and more.
 Usually an easy set-up, the typical user can switch over to a VoIP system in less than a day.
 If done correctly, there should be little or no downtime.

-VoIP has been around since the mid-90s, and, in its early stages, it didn't work very well at all.
+VoIP has been around since the mid-90s, and, in its early stages, it didn’t work very well at all.
 Most of the early troublesome issues were due to slow network speed and the inability to package and read bundled data efficiently.
-With today’s high-speed networks, switches and routers, those issues have been addressed.
+With today’s high-speed networks, switches, and routers, those issues have been addressed.
 In fact, VoIP is regularly used through WIFI with little or no quality issues.
 It is recommended that your internal network is tested before installation to ensure your network speed is capable of handling the new equipment.
-Generally, there will not be a heavy drain on your network speed, but you should know beforehand if you are equipped to handle the new phone system or not.
+Generally, there will not be a heavy drain on your network speed, but you should know beforehand if you can handle the new phone system.
 We can help with that.